Medicare Supplement Open Enrollment: Dates, Rules & Deadlines

 The Birthday Rule: A Second Chance Every Year

-Many states now offer a "birthday rule" — an annual window (typically 30 to 63 days) around your birthday during which you can switch to an equal or lesser Medigap plan with a different carrier, no underwriting required.
-As of 2026, the following states have enacted birthday rules:
+Many states now offer a "birthday rule," an annual window (typically 30 to 63 days) around your birthday during which you can switch to an equal or lesser Medigap plan without underwriting.
+As of 2026, 15 states have active birthday rules, including new additions Delaware and Indiana (effective January 1, 2026) and West Virginia (with policies subject to the rule for policies effective or renewed starting June 1, 2026):

 StateWindowBenefit Switch Allowed